 Malawi supports small-scale agriculture and promotes food security using climate data in DHIS2

-A comprehensive, nationwide DHIS2-based management information system for agriculture harmonizes climate, demographic and agricultural data to improve food security in Malawi
+A comprehensive, nationwide DHIS2-based management information system for agriculture harmonizes climate, demographic and agricultural data to improve food security in Malawi by supporting over 150,000 households

 The economy of Malawi is largely driven by agriculture, which accounts for about 30% of the country’s GDP and up to 80% of its exports.
 As such, most households in the country engage in some form of agricultural activities both for subsistence and commerce.
 This is reflected in the National Agriculture Policy which stated that “Agriculture remains the mainstay of Malawi’s economy, contributing significantly to employment, economic growth, export earnings, poverty reduction, food security, and nutrition.”
 The country, therefore, set out to optimize agricultural inputs, processes and production by leveraging data from multiple sources to provide agriculture extension services, guidelines and essential information to farmers, as well as supplying planning data to policymakers and managers nationwide.
 This initiative is targeted at improving food security and agricultural productivity through sustainable data-supported practices.
 To achieve this objective, the Ministry of Agriculture (MoA) implemented a National Agricultural Management Information System (NAMIS) using the DHIS2 platform.